SAM106032 - Records: bankruptcy cases: bankruptcy: existing SA record with linked PAYE record (Action Guide)

 7. Use TBS function AMEND CAPACITOR DETAILS to cease any existing live capacity details

-9. Use SA function AMEND TAXPAYER’S AGENT DETAILS to remove the agent details from the record and make a note of the agents details to update the post-bankruptcy record, where appropriate, in accordance with step 20.
+9. Use SA function AMEND TAXPAYER’S AGENT DETAILS to remove the agent details from the record and make an SA note of the full agents details to update the post-bankruptcy record, where appropriate, in accordance with step 20.
 Make an SA Note of your actions

 10. If you are dealing with a case in which the Official Receiver is the trustee, inhibit the statement following the advice in Action Guide ‘Request Inhibition of Statement’ (SAM131031) before the next statement is issued